-As of November 2022, the Orange County Probation Department supervised 152 active youth who were adjudicated for WIC section 707(b)/290 offenses.
-These 152 youth remained wards under the jurisdiction of the Orange County Juvenile Court.
-Twenty-seven youth had two or more 707(b)/290 offenses.
+As of November 2022In calendar year 2023, the Orange County Probation Department supervised 152-300 active youth who were adjudicated for WIC section 707(b)/290 offenses and were between the ages of 14 and 17 at the time of the offense.
+These 152-300 youth remained were wards under the jurisdiction of the Orange County Juvenile Court.
+This includes all youth that returned from the Department of Juvenile Justice (DJJ) who remain under active supervision.
+One hundred and nighty seven Twenty seven youth had two or more 707(b)/290 offenses.
 The total number of offenses are listed below: